camerensmith/owtacticards/owcardgame/src/abilities/README.md

 - Use Promise-based targeting functions for clean async flow

 ### Damage Application
-- Use `dealDamage(cardId, rowId, amount, ignoreShields)` for all damage
+- Use `dealDamage(cardId, rowId, amount, ignoreShields, sourceCardId)` for all damage
 - Never call UI internals directly from hero modules
 - Subscribe to `damageBus` for centralized damage handling